 Advice on Crafting a Strong, Compelling Curatorial Proposal

-After a few years of accepting open call applications for curatorial projects, we've decided to put together a list of tips for curators to keep in mind while putting together a proposal.
+After a few years of accepting open call applications for curatorial projects, we've decided to put together a list of tips for curators to keep in mind when crafting a proposal.
 While some of these are specific to our program, many of them are universal.
 Good luck!

-Use simple language and avoid jargon and buzzwords.
+Use simple language, avoiding art jargon and buzzwords.

-Start with a strong, clear sentence that succinctly articulates your idea.
+Open with a strong, clear sentence that succinctly communicates your idea.

 Be specific when writing about each artist’s work.
-Don’t write about the artist’s practice generally, write about the specific project or artwork that you want to use, and make a clear, compelling case for its inclusion.
-How does it connect to the theme of the exhibition?
-How does it contribute to the show?
-How does it contrast or complement the other pieces?
+Rather than describing the artist’s practice generally, write about the specific project or artwork that you want to use, and make a clear, compelling case for its inclusion.
+How does it relate to the theme of the exhibition?
+What does it contribute to the show?
+What relationship does it hold to the other works in the exhibition?

-Clearly describe the exhibition plan: ie. how will viewers experience the work?
+Clearly describe the exhibition plan: how will viewers experience the work?
 Think about the scale of the gallery space.
-We strongly recommend you come see the space before submitting your application or visit our Vimeo channel for video documentation of past exhibitions.
+We strongly recommend visiting the space or reviewing documentation on our Vimeo channel before submitting your application.

-Ask questions.
-If a part of your proposal hinges on something related to the space: hanging from the ceiling, or building a false floor, or painting everything black, send us a short email asking if it’s possible, and we’re happy to let you know.
+Ask questions!
+If your proposal hinges on something related to the space (hanging from the ceiling or building a false floor) send us a short email asking if it’s possible, and we’re happy to let you know.
 Proposals are often rejected because they aren’t realistic for our space.

-Make sure you’re using high-quality, professional images of artists’ work.
-Images should be bright, clear, and photographed on a white background.
+Be sure you’re using high-quality images of artists’ work.
+Images should be bright, clear, and photographed on a neutral background.
 The stronger your images, the stronger the proposal.

-If an artist’s work is video or time-based, attach a video and include a link to the full piece.
-Jurors don’t feel comfortable approving a proposal without fully understanding the scope of the work.
+If an artist’s work is video or time-based, include a video sample and a link to the full piece.
+Provide jurors with a clear sense of the artist’s work.

-Your curatorial inquiry is as important to us as the artwork you’re including.
+Your curatorial framework is as important as the artwork you include.
 There should be a clear purpose to the exhibition.
 That said, the artwork should not seem to only serve the mission of the curator/exhibition.
 Context and balance are important.

-Do not, under any circumstances, undersell your experience.
-We see a lot of applications that include caveats such as “though I have no curatorial experience” or “I know I have limited experience but…” We ask for your CV for a reason, and will address the question of experience if necessary, but we purposefully encourage applications from curators at all stages of their careers.
-We'll work with someone regardless of experience if they have a great idea.
+Skip caveats that undersell your skills and experience, such as “though I have no curatorial experience” or “I know I have limited experience but…” We encourage thoughtful applications from curators at all stages of their careers.